AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Implementation

-\textbf{IPFS module.} Since we do not modify the IPFS network, IPFS-related code is implemented in other components.
-For example, we write 80 JavaScript LOC for the front-end to download apps from IPFS and 36 Java LOC (without counting Java file operation code) for the server node to upload apps to IPFS.
-Additionally, we need to activate the IPFS node on the server by running the \texttt{ipfs daemon} command.
+\textbf{IPFS module.} As we do not make any modifications to the IPFS network, the implementation of IPFS-related code is carried out in other components.
+For instance, we have developed 80 JavaScript LOC for the front-end to facilitate the downloading of apps from IPFS.
+Similarly, the server node is responsible for uploading apps to IPFS, and we have implemented this functionality using 36 lines of Java code (excluding file operation code).
+To activate the IPFS node on the server, we simply run the \texttt{ipfs daemon} command.